joppevos/notes/Minimalism.md

     You can learn to enjoy being bored

-"I think i cannot preserve my health and spirit, unless a spend four hours a day at least, sauntering through the woods and over the hills and fields, absolutely free from all the wordly engagements" - Thoreau
+_"I think i cannot preserve my health and spirit, unless a spend four hours a day at least, sauntering through the woods and over the hills and fields, absolutely free from all the wordly engagements" - Thoreau_

-#### notes to self
+#### Notes to self
-Minimize spotify use.
+Minimize mindless spotify use.
 No need to not leave the house without headphones and fire up a list skipping trough for the perfect track
-Wear a watch, dont watch your phone for the time.
+Wear a watch, do not watch  phone for the time.
 Block specific websites and set time limits.